AdamCorbinFAUPhD/COP5339-Object-Oriented-Software-Design/Homeworks/Homework2/Adam Corbin COP 5330 - 002.md

 # 2.1
 ## a.
 Use cases
 ### Clear messages from someone
-1. System owner will enter in mailbox number into voice mail system
+1. Caller dials main number of voice mail system
+1. System speaks prompt "Enter mailbox number followed by #"
+1. User types extension number
 1. Voice mail will request if owner wants to delete messages from a specific number(along with other options)
 1. System owner will acknowledge to delete messages from a specific number
 1. Voice mail will request for user to enter in phone number to delete messages